Anish99594/Olympics-Data-Analysis/README.md

 2. matplotlib for the graphs
 3. more efficient methods for finding particular solution

-# features of the folling product
+# features of the following product
-1. We can arange the data in asciending order or desending order.
+1. We can arange the data in assending order or desending order.
 2. we can find top 5 players.
 3. we can find top 5 or top 10 or anything we can find.
 4. we can find how many gold medels each country won.